danieldddao/MovieTime/README.md

 * View details of a movie such as overview, release date, cast and crew members, genres, etc.

-* Reviews and ratings system.
+* Reviews and ratings system with Firebase.

-* Login and registration system.
+* Login and registration system with Firebase.

 * Push notifications.

 * Movie recommendations using machine learning.